 Donna Nichols has more than 30 years of public health promotion policy, program, partnership, and practice experience and has held numerous professional, management and leadership positions within three state health agencies and across multiple community settings and sectors.
 Her academic credentials are in health education and she is a certified health education specialist.
-She is a faculty associate and community health specialist with the University of Texas, Michael and Susan Dell Center for Health Living, a university-based, nationally recognized research organization aimed at improving children’s health.
+She is a faculty associate and community health specialist with the University of Texas Health Science Center at Houston School of Public Health, Michael and Susan Dell Center for Health Living, a university-based, nationally recognized research organization aimed at improving children’s health.
 She serves in various roles for the Dell Center including, but not limited to, serving as a health policy advisor to university faculty, as a guest lecturer in health policy, and as a partnership coordinator for major Center grants and activities.

 Donna is recognized as an influential state and national health promotion leader in the area of health promotion policy analysis and development and has proven success in implementing large scale, evidence-based public health partnership and program initiatives as the former Senior Prevention Policy Analyst with the Texas Department of State Health Services.
 She has testified on several occasions in front of Congress on the obesity issue facing the US and the funding needed to address this issue nationally.
 She has received numerous national awards given jointly by the Centers for Disease Control and Prevention and the Association of State and Territorial Directors of Health Promotion and Public Health Promotion including the: 1998 Health Promotion Medal of Excellence; 2000 Leadership Award; 2002 Evans/Muneoka Award; and, 2007 Health Promotion and Education Advocacy Award.
 Donna served as the former Health Policy and Partnerships Director for the Directors of Health Promotion and Education, a national non-profit organization aimed at providing and supporting proven health promotion programs and policies nationwide from 2007-2015.